Introducing Wallets, a simple way for your customers to store and move money. Learn more.

 8 minutes

-Generate revenue from interest by offering bank accounts to your customers
+Generate revenue from interest by making bank accounts available to your customers

 As tech companies grow and scale, they must prioritize generating new revenue and earning more revenue per user.